huggingface/frp/README.md

 ### Prerequisites

 * A **server** (e.g. EC2 machine on AWS) that is running Linux and connected to the Internet.
-Most servers (e.g. a `t2-small`) should do just fine, we recommend having at least 2 GB of RAM and 8 GB of disk space.
-You will need to be able to SSH into your server
+Most servers provided by cloud providers (e.g. a `t2-small` on AWS) should do just fine, we recommend having at least 2 GB of RAM and 8 GB of disk space.
+You will need to be able to SSH into your server.
 * The server should have an **elastic IP address** and a **domain name**.
 The specific instructions depend on the domain name registrar and cloud provider you use.
 For example, here are the instructions for [AWS using EC2 and Route53](https://medium.com/front-end-weekly/connecting-a-domain-to-an-aws-ec2-instance-using-route53-69faffddda39).

-Note down:
-* The **IP address** of your server
-* The **domain name** that points to your server
+**Important**: not just the root domain, but all subdomains should route to the IP address of your server.
+This typically means that you should have a wildcard entry in your DNS records, like the bottom-most entry here:

 ### 1. Install Docker (v.
 20.10 or higher)